-GASB Statement No. 89, "Accounting for Interest Cost Incurred before the End of a Construction Period."
-The objectives of this Statement are (1) to enhance the relevance and comparability of information about capital assets and the cost of borrowing for a reporting period and (2) to simplify accounting for interest cost incurred before the end of a construction period.
-The requirements of this Statement are effective for reporting periods beginning after December 15, 2020.
-All applicable provisions have been included in the City's financial statements as of December 31, 2022.
+GASB Statement No. 87, "Leases."
+The objective of this Statement is to better meet the information needs of financial statement users by improving accounting and financial reporting for leases by governments.
+The requirements of this Statement are effective for reporting periods beginning after June 15, 2022.
+All applicable provisions have been included in the City's financial statements as of December 31, 2023.